By: Civicane49 , 4:49 PM GMT on September 11, 2012

 Hurricanes are fairly rare in Hawaii, but few of them have hit there in the past.
 One of them was Hurricane Iniki on September 11, 1992.
 It has been two decades since Iniki slammed Kauai, which is one of the Hawaiian Islands.
 This powerful hurricane struck Hawaii just weeks after Hurricane Andrew devastated Florida and Louisiana.
-In addition, Iniki had caused significant impact to the state of Hawaii, especially on Kauai.
+Iniki had caused significant impact to the state of Hawaii, especially on Kauai.
 Since Iniki, however, no hurricanes have hit Hawaii.
-Nonetheless, Hawaii should still be fully prepared for these storms in the future, and I feel that Iniki is one of the infamous hurricanes to never forget.
+Nonetheless, Hawaii should still be fully prepared for these storms in the future, and I feel that Iniki is one of the infamous hurricanes to remember.

 Figure 1.
 Satellite image of Hurricane Iniki making landfall on the island of Kauai.
 Image courtesy of NOAA.